dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 ## <a name="validation"></a> Validation

-In the Blazor form definition shown earlier, we saw that **DataAnnotationsValidator** and **ValidationMessage** elements had been added to the form to provide validation support based on [Data Annotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-5.0).
+In the Blazor form shown earlier, we saw that **DataAnnotationsValidator** and **ValidationMessage** elements had been added to provide validation support based on [Data Annotations](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations?view=net-5.0).

 ```html
 <EditForm Model="@ContactDetails" OnValidSubmit="@FormSubmitted">